 Not all villages look the same, yours will be unique to you.
 The first step though is to show up.
 Yup, it’s as simple as that, get out the house and go places.

+Building your network of mom friends is gonna take a little work.
 In the beginning, it will feel a bit weird, you will see some moms already with mom friends or their circle.
 Don’t let that worry you.
-Your village will come.
+Your mom village will come.
 Your village is out there.

 This is how I started and now 4 years later I have friendships with a group of moms in my area.